Thursday, March 10, 2016

 *Place des Vosges and place Dauphine (toward 1600), place des Victoires and place Vendôme (toward 1685), place de la Concorde (1755).

-* That of place Dauphine is on a bridge.
+**The place Dauphine statue is on a bridge.

 Claude Abron